AdrianFletcher/rsserve/README.md

 ```

 ###  HTML Versioning
-As a user, you can add `?version=prefix` to any requests to automatically get a previous version, so long as it exists in Redis.
+As a user, you can add `?version=prefix`, where prefix is some unique versioning key, to any requests to automatically get a previous version, so long as it exists in Redis.
 If it doesn't, the user will get a 404.